yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-22-matrix-calculus.md

 ### Derivatives of other things with respect to other things

-Ok, we have covered most of the things we will typically need in practice.
+OK, we have covered most of the things we will typically need in practice.

 But I feel like stopping there would leave a bit of an itch, as some tempting generalizations were kept under the rug: what about derivatives of matrices with respect to vectors?
 And vectors w.r.t. matrices, matrices w.r.t. matrices, etc?